sourmash-bio/sourmash/README.md

 Development happens on github at [dib-lab/sourmash](https://github.com/dib-lab/sourmash).

+sourmash is developed in Python and Rust, and you will need a Rust environment to build it.

 After installation, `sourmash` is the main command-line entry point;
 run it with `python -m sourmash`, or do `pip install -e /path/to/repo` to do a developer install in a virtual environment.